 Sl.
 No. Use Premises Definitions Activities Permitted 1 [11.
-Police Outpost A premise having facilities for providing security and maintaining Law & Order in an area where high foot falls are reported such as Malls, Shopping Complexes, Institutional areas, Rail/Bus/Air terminals etc. - 12.
+Police Outpost A premise having facilities for providing security and maintaining Law & Order in an area where high foot falls are reported such as Malls, Shopping Complexes, Institutional areas, Rail/Bus/Air terminals etc. with facilities for recording NCR (Non Cognizable Report) and storing emergency equipments, dormitory with 12.
 National Security Establishments A premise having establishments undertaking issues of National Security or as defined/ notified by GOI from time to time.
 First Aid Facility, Emergency Backup, Temporary Communication Centre, Disaster Preparedness, Watch & Ward residence (upto 20 sq.m), if required, and related facilities.]